This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 • local firewall rules

-• whether endpoints are configured as required or optional
+• whether the endpoints are required in the config

 Immediate actions: